What is Behavioral Health?

-The Tombigbee Geriatric Behavioral Health Program is located inside of Bryan W. Whitfield Memorial Hospital.
-It is a specialty unit designed to provide safe, diagnosis centered psychiatric care for patients 65 and older who continue to live within their community but need additional psychiatric support.
+The Tombigbee Behavioral Health Program, which consits of the Adult and Geriatric units, is located inside of Whitfield Regional Hospital.
+The two units are designed to provide safe, diagnosis centered psychiatric care for patients who continue to live within their community but need additional psychiatric support.
+The adult unit cares for patinets between the ages of 18-64 whereas the geriatric unit specializes in patients who are over the age of 65.
 The program is designed to relieve emotional and personal distress for patients suffering from acute issues such as:

 - Unfounded fears

 - Anxiety and panic disorders

 - Reaction adjustment

 - Dysfunctional patterns of behavior that impede daily living

 The program is a physician supervised program.